sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ## Next Steps

 Congratulations!!!
-You have completed this workshop!!!
+You have completed this hands-on-lab!!!

+You can see the full source code for this lab for both Semantic Kernel and LangGraph at <https://github.com/AzureCosmosDB/banking-multi-agent-workshop/>.
+You can also take this lab again or the LangGraph one at <https://github.com/AzureCosmosDB/banking-multi-agent-workshop/tree/hol>.
+We hope you enjoyed this lab.